SenthilNayagan/senthilnayagan.github.io/_posts/data/data-management/data-engineering/data-security-and-compliance/2022-07-26-data-governance.markdown

 ## Data quality

 We can accomplish data quality by using data governance.
-Data quality is focused on making sure that the data complies to our data quality dimensions such as *accuracy*, *completeness*, *validity*, *timeliness*, *consistency*, and so on.
+Data quality is focused on making sure that the data complies with our **data quality dimensions** such as *accuracy*, *completeness*, *validity*, *timeliness*, *consistency*, and *uniqueness*.
 To put it simply, data quality guarantees that we have high-quality data.

 We can figure out the data quality by looking at its source, i.e., where it came from (e.g., was it entered by humans, who often make mistakes?).
 A *sense of ownership* is one method for improving data quality—making sure the business unit responsible for generating the data also owns the quality of that data.